Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Relationships among Counting Complexity Classes

 \section{Relationships among Counting Complexity Classes}

-Let us discuss relationships among various counting complexity classes introduced in Section \ref{sec:def-complexity-class}.
-In particular, we focus our attention on the containment/separation relationships of these classes.
-In the polynomial-time setting, such relationships among $\mathrm{UP}$, $\np$, $\mathrm{SPP}$, $\parityp$, $\cequalp$, and $\pp$ are not yet known except for trivial ones.
-On the contrary, it is possible in our restricted setting to completely determine the relationships among $\oneu$, $\onen$, $\onesp$, $\oneparity$, $\onecequal$, and $\onep$.
+Throughout this section, we intend to discuss relationships among various counting complexity classes $\oneu$, $\onen$, $\onesp$, $\oneparity$, $\onecequal$, and $\onep$, introduced in Section \ref{sec:def-complexity-class}.
+In particular, we pay our attention to the containment/separation relationships of these classes.
+Our results are illustrated in Figure \ref{fig:class-separations}.
+In the log-space setting, however, such relationships (among $\mathrm{UL}$, $\nl$, $\mathrm{SPL}$, $\parityl$, $\cequall$, and $\pl$) are not yet known except for trivial ones.